RCIC-UCI-Public/website-rcic/docs/source/about/allocations.rst

   - :ref:`no-cost allocations`: UCI researchers [#]_ may request no-cost allocations to baseline levels of:

     1. **Computing cycles** -
-       Computing cycles are  refilled (re-allocated) on a semi-annual (every 6 months).
-Re-allocation is based upon a lab’s previous 6 month utilization and available hours on UCI-purchased hardware.
+       Computing cycles are refilled (reallocated) on a semi-annual (every 6 months).
+See :ref:`reallocation` for details.

     2. **Campus Research Storage** (:term:`CRSP`) - 1TB per researcher.

   - :ref:`recharge allocations`:  when the baseline is insufficient for a particular lab,